Yakisugi Finish Options

 Time-Tested, Solid Durability

-When it comes to reliable, long-lasting wood color retention, our acrylic coating is unmatched in durability.
-The high-adhesion formula deeply penetrates the wood surface and forms a protective high-build finish that resists cracking, peeling and fading.
-This coating has proven its superior weather resistance through over 60 years of testing and field use.
-It carries a limited manufacturer’s warranty of 15 years with two coats and 25 years with three coats.
+When it comes to reliable, long-lasting color retention, acrylic finishes are unmatched.
+Our high-adhesion formula deeply penetrates the wood’s surface to form a protective, high-build finish that resists cracking, peeling, and fading.
+This coating has proven its superior weather resistance through 60+ years of testing and field use.
+It even carries a limited manufacturer’s warranty of 25 years.

-With its rigorous fire-retardant properties meeting demanding commercial standards, our acrylic wood coating is an excellent choice for commercial and institutional buildings.
-It provides complete blocking of UV rays along with long-term protection from moisture damage.
+Our acrylic finish is an excellent choice for commercial and institutional buildings.
+It completely blocks UV rays while providing long-term protection from moisture damage.

-If your project calls for stable, vivid wood tones that stand up to heavy weathering and wear without fading or peeling, our specialized acrylic coating delivers unmatched color durability and peace of mind.
+If your project calls for a stable, vivid black finish that stands up to heavy weathering without fading or peeling, our specialized acrylic coating delivers durability and peace of mind.

 Considerations

-- Architectural grade coating field tested for generations.
+- Offers an architectural-grade coating that has been field tested for generations

-- Some soot residue or caking is unavoidable.
-Be careful to separate planks to avoid blocking.
+- Some soot residue, caking, and erosion is unavoidable; be careful to separate planks to avoid blocking

 Polyurethane